3.14.2. Rules for adding attributes to ground transport items

 - link to schedule

-In the “Site” field, you can not enter the item author's address or any other addresses that do not relate to the item itself.
+In the “Site” field, you should not enter the item author's address or any other addresses that do not relate to the item itself.

 In the “Site” field, you can enter several addresses separated by commas.